 One of my favorite weeks in coming up soon.
-My kid’s school does a ‘SCREEN FREE WEEK‘ in early May.
+My kid’s school does a ‘SCREEN FREE WEEK‘ in early Spring.
 No Technology.

 The first day or so hurts because we have become so entwined with our various gadgets.